 Jail Canyon is a worthy day trip as well as an interesting place to camp.
 The ghost town of Ballarat lies within easy driving distance with a small store and curator.
 An old miner’s cabin lies at the end of the rough route to Jail Canyon near a ravine with some aging cottonwood trees.
 There are a couple of flat areas to camp nearby with a great view of the canyon below.
-The wind can howl up the canyon with strong gusts rocking our truck while sleeping overnight.
+The wind can howl through the canyon with strong gusts rocking our truck while sleeping overnight.

 A place to explore: